TCDLA Amicus Curiae Brief Committee

 TCDLA membership is not a prerequisite either for amicus assistance from the Committee, or for authorship of an amicus brief.
 The Executive Committee must approve of any person wanting to appear on behalf of TCDLA to give oral arguments on behalf of TCDLA.

-The Committee encourages members and non-members to contact the chair Allison Clayton at firstname.lastname@example.org to discuss potential issues for amicus assistance, and to do so as early as possible in the process.
+The Committee encourages members to contact the Chair Niles Illich at firstname.lastname@example.org and Vice Chair Kyle Therrian email@example.com to discuss potential issues for amicus assistance, and to do so as early as possible in the process.

 The Amicus Committee process requires the committee chair to forward all requests or proposals for amicus assistance to the committee for discussion and a provisional decision.
 The chair will then forward the committee’s decision to TCDLA’s Executive Committee.
 The Executive Committee will make the final decision on whether to provide amicus assistance.
 Only a person authorized by the Executive committee shall be allowed to present oral argument before a court hearing a case where the Association appears as amicus.
 This restriction applies whether the person desiring to present oral argument has assisted in the preparation of the Amicus Brief in the case.